Helena Chemical Company

-In 2000, PRPs excavated and shipped about 7,700 tons of contaminated soil from a retention pond off site for disposal.
+In 2000, PRPs excavated and shipped about 7,700 tons of contaminated soil from a retention pond off site for treatment and disposal.

 In 2004, PRPs removed, treated and disposed of about 1,800 tons of soil contaminated with sulfur and pesticides.
 PRPs then removed an additional 1,100 tons of soil contaminated with sulfur and pesticides in 2005.
 The cleaned up soil is now usable for commercial and industrial purposes.

-VOC-contaminated ground water at the nearby Alaric Area Ground Water Plume Superfund site appears to be mixing with the western area of ground water contamination at the Helena Chemical Company site.
-PRPs are currently studying this interaction and will design the site’s ground water treatment system based on this information.
+VOC-contaminated ground water at the nearby Alaric Area Ground Water Plume Superfund Site appears to be mixing with the western area of ground water contamination at the Helena Chemical Company Site.

 In 2006-2007, PRPs sampled site ground water.
 With contamination remaining above cleanup level goals, EPA and FDEP did not change the approach to monitored natural attenuation.

-EPA issued an order and negotiated a legal agreement with the site PRPs to investigate and clean up the site.
-The PRPs continue to fund site cleanup, monitoring and oversight activities.
+EPA issued an order and negotiated a legal agreement with the Site PRP to investigate and clean up the Site.
+The PRPs continue to fund Site cleanup, monitoring and oversight activities.

 EPA has worked with the community and its state partner to develop a long-term cleanup plan for the site, reflecting the Agency’s commitment to safe, healthy communities and environmental protection.
 Community engagement and public outreach are core components of EPA program activities.